STIAANWOL/nextjs-supabase-saas-template/README.md

 Since we are in the era of AI, I have left an OpenAI client setup in the template, located at app/utils/chatgpt.ts.

-You can setup OpenAI by going to [OpenAI API Keys](https://platform.openai.com/account/api-keys).
+- You can setup OpenAI by going to [OpenAI API Keys](https://platform.openai.com/account/api-keys).
 Choose Create a new secret key.
-Then add OPENAI_API_KEY=your_openai_api_key to your .env.local file.
+- Then add OPENAI_API_KEY=your_openai_api_key to your .env.local file.

+### Additional:

 I have also implemented ReactQuery and have wrapped the app in a ReactQueryProvider for you ready to be used.

+For those wanting to deploy with Vercel, I have implemented Vercel Analytics also.
+You can see the implementation in app/layout.tsx.

 Enjoy and happy coding.